datacite/mds/README.md

 ## Tools

-The developers of this package use Oracle XE but the project is based on Hibernate so it should be possible to use any SQL database.

-This project is uses Spring Roo for code generation.
+It's assumed you have PosgreSQL 8.4 and Roo 1.1 installed.
+You also will need Maven 2.2.1 and JDK 6 in your system (OpenJDK from Ubuntu works fine).

 You don't need Roo to run the code.
 Although you will most likely need it for development.

-It's assumed you have Oracle XE Universal and Roo 1.1 installed.
-You also will need Maven 2 and JDK 6 in your system.
+### PostgreSQL setup

+On Ubuntu:

+    sudo apt-get install postgresql postgresql-client pgadmin3

+The pgAdmin III is optional, use it if you like it.

+Once PostgreSQL is set up, create two databases (one for local deployment and one for testing)

+    sudo su - postgres
+    createuser -P -S -d -R datacite
+    createdb datacite
+    createuser -P -S -d -R datacite_test
+    createdb datacite_test

 ## Java dependencies

 Most dependencies are managed by Maven public repositories.
-There are two jars you need to download and add to your local maven repo manually.
+There is one jar you need to download and add to your local maven repo manually.

-### Oracle JDBC driver

-get ojdbc14.jar from [Oracle](http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-10201-088211.html)

-and add it to maven local repo:

-    mvn install:install-file -Dfile=ojdbc14.jar -DgroupId=com.oracle \
-     -Dversion=10.2.0.4 -Dpackaging=jar -DgeneratePom=true -DartifactId=ojdbc14

 #### Handle API client